Learn more about redistricting and what Fairfax County did as part of its redistricting process.

 Learn about the legal and policy requirements for redistricting.

 Redistricting does not change school boundaries.
 The county also will not draw new election districts for lawmakers in the Virginia General Assembly and U.S. Congress.
-The state’s Virginia Redistricting Commission is currently redrawing these electoral maps.
+The Supreme Court of Virginia is currently responsible redrawing these electoral maps.

 Why is redistricting important?